2019–20 Lori FC season: Season events

-On 18 June 2019, David Campaña Piquer was appointed as the new manager of Lori on a contract until the summer of 2020.
+On 18 June 2019, David Campaña was appointed as the new manager of Lori on a contract until the summer of 2020.

 On 5 July, Artyom Khachaturov signed a new one-year contract with Lori, leaving the club by mutual consent on 9 December.

 On 12 March 2020, the Football Federation of Armenia announced that all Armenian Premier League games had been postponed until 23 March due to the COVID-19 pandemic.

 On 2 June 2020, Lori announced that manager David Campaña and his assistants Francisco Compan, Jorge Gomez, Agustin Perez and Enrique Gil had all left the club as their contracts could not be extended due to travel restrictions in returning to Armenia due to the COVID-19 pandemic.
 Later the same day, Armen Sanamyan was announced as Lori's caretaker manager.

 On 10 July, Lori announced that 17 of the players and staff had tested positive for COVID-19, and as a result the whole club was now isolating, as a result their lat game of the season, scheduled for 14 July against Ararat Yerevan was cancelled with the points not being awarded to either team.